phaer/harmonia/libnixstore/README.md

 # libnixstore

-Is a library that provides simple access to your local nix store, based on c++ bindings.
-It mimics the already available perl bindings but also adds bindings on top, that might be useful.
+These are libnix bindings required by harmonia to communicate with the local nix daemon.
+Over time we will replace the dependencies on libnix with rust-native code.

 Note: This project provides bindings, this makes the project automatically unsafe.

 Supported nix version:
-- nix 2.8
-- nix 2.9
-- nix 2.10
-- nix 2.11
+- nix 2.24

 ## Requirements